prof-rossetti/internet-technologies/notes/javascript/ajax.md

 Be careful not to assume synchronous execution of your JavaScript code.
 Assume the time between request and response is not certain.

-Don't be surprised if you don't have access to the response variable within the global scope unless you pass it there from within the request function.
+After fetching the data, it won't be accessible to the console or other global scope part of your program (unless you save the results to a variable previously defined in the global scope).
 For more information, refer to this guide on [global vs local scopes](https://www.w3schools.com/js/js_scope.asp).

 ## How to Make an AJAX Request

 Use vanilla JavaScript, jQuery, or d3 to make requests.
-Some libraries offer shortcut/alias methods specifically used for making GET requests for JSON data.

 > NOTE: we are going to want to use the Vanilla JavaScript fetch() method if possible, unless we're already using those other dependencies, to avoid unnecessary dependencies.